KarenMelikian/media_metrics/README.md

-ERPNext Backend – Python Developer Assessment
+Media Metrics Backend – Python Developer Assessment

 This project is a FastAPI-based backend system built for a developer assessment.
 It features user registration, login with JWT authentication, dynamic form input storage, and CSV/Excel data import/export.
 The backend uses MariaDB for persistent storage and SQLAlchemy as the ORM.